Dyslecix-Dev/github-tutorial/README.md

 ## Git commands

+- `git add` - Adds changes to files to the staging area.
 - `git blame` - Displays the contents of a file, which lines were modified, and the author of those modifications.
+- `git commit` - Creates a commit of the staged changes.
+  - `-a` - A flag that stages all files that have been modified and deleted, but not newly created files.
+  - `-m` - A flag that uses the following text as the commit message.
+- `git push` - Transfers commits from your local repository to a remote repository.

 ## Notes